The Day My Local River Got Choked in Plastic is the Day etee Was Born...

 Denial is a beautiful thing.

-Jump ahead a few weeks and BAM! - we were about to have 2 kids under the age of 2, Mandy would be on mat leave again - and I would need to support us all.
+Jump ahead a few weeks and BAM! - we were about to have 2 kids under the age of 2, Mandy would be off work again - and I would need to support us all.

 You see, up to this point, I had always balanced passion and pay check.

 I'm a drummer and between kayaking and music, I've toured the continent from tip to tail.
-Somehow I've always made it work.
-But with another baby on the way I wouldn't be able to continue on this part-time path, I'd either have to find a full time job or go after etee in a big way.
+Somehow I've always made it work and I've been super grateful to be able to explore all these cool opportunities.
+But with another baby on the way, I wouldn't be able to continue on this part-time path, I'd either have to find a full time job or go after etee in a big way.

 And I wasn't ready for either...

-At which point my Dad casually noted “nothing focuses the mind like a hanging”.
+At which point my Dad casually said “nothing focuses the mind like a hanging”.

 "Having kids, you don't escape from it.
 It's a big, stressful, exhilarating, real-life thing.
 And it's permanent.
 You have to grow up."